akeeb2002/Photo-Manipulation/README.md

 # Photo-Manipulation
 Python implementation of image filters

-Use Python to adjust brightness and contrast, add blur, and detect edges!
+Used to adjust brightness and contrast, add blur, and detect edges!

+Implemented the Numpy and Image libraries